humbug/php-scoper/README.md

 understand the `PHPUnit\Framework\TestCase` class.

 Notes for the rework of the docs which are coming as I'm reviewing the tests:
-- excluded namespaces take precedence over exposing a symbol.
+- excluded namespaces take precedence over exposing a symbol/namespace.
 For example, exposing the class `Acme\Foo` and excluding the namespace `Acme` will result in the class `Acme\Foo` to NOT be exposed, but excluded instead.

 ### Constants & Classes & functions from the global namespace